apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump posts video referencing ‘unified Reich’ if reelected**
+**Microsoft's new Copilot AI agents act like virtual employees to automate tasks**

-You can read more about it [here](https://www.cnn.com/2024/05/21/politics/trump-unified-reich-video/index.html).
+You can read more about it [here](https://www.theverge.com/2024/5/21/24158030/microsoft-copilot-ai-automation-agents).

 ## Requirements
 - Python 3.8